Home to Texas™

 We’re looking for students who can represent UT well, but more importantly, we’re looking for students who are passionate about developing themselves and/or bettering their community.
 Applicants should express a clear motivation to learn, work, and research and should have a clear vision about why they’re interested in this program.

-Students who exhibit these qualities effectively in their application will be asked to interview with members of the selection committee over Zoom in mid-to-late February.
+Students who exhibit these qualities effectively in their application will be asked to interview with members of the selection committee over Zoom in mid-to-late February or early March.
 The selection committee will take both the interview and application into consideration.

 So what are you waiting for?
 Apply now!